patricklago21/hausKeeper/README.md

 <a name="story"></a>
 ## User Story

-AS A busy professional​
+AS A busy professional
-I WANT to find skilled housekeepers​
+I WANT to find skilled housekeepers
-SO THAT I can get things done while having life balance​
+SO THAT I can get things done while having life balance

 <a name="uac"></a>
 ## Acceptance Criteria